 Our skin is often linked to an outward portrayal of beauty and good health.
-It is no small wonder then, that issues such as eczema or acne can take a toll on your confidence.
+It is no small wonder then, that issues such as eczema or cause of acne can take a toll on your confidence.

 Modern living means social media, and with that come super HD filters, sophisticated editing and Instagram models.
 Unfortunately though, this gives rise to unrealistic expectations.
 This increases the pressure for constant perfection which makes us more aware of our skin than ever before.
 You may end up feeling like you are the only person in the world with your skin problem, when in fact, 60% of Brits suffer, or have suffered from a skin disease!
 If scrolling through social media and looking at pictures is getting you down, it’s worth logging out and taking a step back.